-This page is under on-going development as a better way of explaining the Four Freedoms movement, taken from a comment on the current explanation of this movement, which starts with Phase IV, working backward to Phase I, which is the current phase.
+This page is under on-going development as a better way of explaining the Four Freedoms movement, taken from a comment on a more current explanation of this movement, which starts with Phase IV, working backward to Phase I, which is the current phase.

 The phases do not yet have years listed, nor links to the various phases, but I’ll be adding those shortly, as I get feedback on the ideas, like this reply to the above link: